 I use quite a lot of butter in this cauliflower stuffing – 6 tablespoons.
 It’s delicious, of course, and I don’t find it excessive for 8 people (that’s less than a tablespoon per person), but if you prefer, you could try using just 4 tablespoons.

 You can also use olive oil instead of the butter.
 Personally, I’m partial to butter.
-Yum. 🙂
+Keep in mind that recent research tells us that butter is harmless.

-If you are fortunate enough to have leftovers, I believe they would keep just fine for 3-4 days in the fridge.
+If you are fortunate enough to have leftovers, I believe they would keep just fine for 3-4 days in the fridge, in an airtight container.
 You can also make this cauliflower stuffing ahead of time, then on Thanksgiving day reheat it in a 350-degree oven.

 - 1 medium head cauliflower, cut into bite size pieces (2 lb. whole, 1 lb. after trimming)